afnw35342/LearnAWS/readme.md

 - Serverless functions
 - Runs for up to 15 mins
 - Paid for by time & memory consumed
+- Runs in response to an event

+### LightSail

+- Pre-configured, ready-to-go evironments
+  - Ideal for dev.
+  - Development stacks already installed

 ### EKS